-Pre-requisite(s): Virginia and United States History or Honors VA and US History
+Prerequisite(s): Virginia and United States History or Honors VA and US History the federal and state levels.

-Students will develop the skills and knowledge necessary for becoming an informed and responsible citizen.
-Students will develop a basic understanding of the U.S. Constitution and the three branches of government on the federal and state levels.
 The values and principles of America's democratic system will be emphasized.
 This course will focus on the awareness of basic rights and responsibilities of a productive citizen in a democratic society.